rod-101/botoph/README.md

 5. delete candidate
 6. disable a user's account (unfinished)
 7. edit a user's account

+Notes:
+1. The app uses xampp.
+2. Import the db scheme in the 'backend' folder.

 ### Suggestions:
 1. allow commenting on each candidate page.